The safety of concomitantly administered linagliptin and metformin has been evaluated in

 - Acute or chronic metabolic acidosis, including diabetic ketoacidosis.

-- History of hypersensitivity reaction to linagliptin (such as urticaria, angioedema, or bronchial hyperreactivity) or metformin.
+- A history of hypersensitivity reaction to linagliptin, such as anaphylaxis, angioedema, exfoliative skin conditions, urticaria, or bronchial hyperreactivity.

 WARNINGS AND PRECAUTIONS

-There have been postmarketing reports of acute pancreatitis, including fatal pancreatitis, in patients taking linagliptin.
+There have been reports of acute pancreatitis, including fatal pancreatitis, in patients taking linagliptin.
 Take careful notice of potential signs and symptoms of pancreatitis.
-If pancreatitis is suspected, promptly discontinue JENTADUETO and initiate appropriate management.
-It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using JENTADUETO.
+If pancreatitis is suspected, promptly discontinue JENTADUETO or JENTADUETO XR and initiate appropriate management.
+It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using JENTADUETO or JENTADUETO XR.

 Use with Medications Known to Cause Hypoglycemia

 Insulin secretagogues and insulin are known to cause hypoglycemia.
 The use of linagliptin in combination with an insulin secretagogue (e.g., sulfonylurea) was associated with a higher rate of hypoglycemia compared with placebo in a clinical trial.
-A lower dose of the insulin secretagogue or insulin may be required to reduce the risk of hypoglycemia when used in combination with JENTADUETO.
+A lower dose of the insulin secretagogue or insulin may be required to reduce the risk of hypoglycemia when used in combination with JENTADUETO or JENTADUETO XR.